 Orphaned Kitten Care

-Year after year we receive phone calls from individuals who have found a litter of abandoned kittens, want to help them, but don't know how.
+Year after year we receive phone calls from individuals who have found a litter of abandoned kittens, want to help them, but don’t know how.
 The information provided here is meant as a tool for caring for these motherless kitties.
-If you live in Napa County and are not able or willing to give the kittens the care that they will need, you will need to take the kittens to the Napa County Animal Shelter.
+If you live in Napa County and are not able or willing to give the kittens the care that they will need, please contact the Napa County Animal Shelter at 707.253.4382.
 Please note that the information provided below are guidelines for care but it is recommended to have the kittens seen by a full service veterinarian to ensure that they are in good health.

 Kittens under the age of 8 weeks need a mother- either a cat or a human surrogate.
 The following guidelines will help you with the care of your kittens.

 - An orphaned kitten could potentially carry illness into your home that could affect your resident animals’ (or humans’) health.

 - To protect people, young children should not handle the kittens and everyone should wash their hands after handling animals, fecal waste, or litter boxes.